bahrmichael/aws-scheduler/README.md

 This policy allows our emitter function to publish events to your topic which you can then process with e.g. AWS Lambda.

-Note the ARN of your output topic as you will need it for the input events.
+Write down the ARN of your output topic as you will need it for the input events.

 ### Input
 To schedule a trigger you have to publish an event which follows the structure below to the ARN of the input topic.
 You can find the ARN of our service in the SAAS Offer section.